Nordjs/Nord.js/README.md

 That's it.
 Happy coding.

-*Note: This uses [Nord's simple router](https://github.com/Nordjs/nord-simple-router) and will support more complex app strutures with the Nort advanced router.*
+*Note: This uses [Nord's simple router](https://github.com/Nordjs/nord-simple-router) and will support more complex app strutures with the upcoming advanced router.*